yeonjaepark/pug-workshop/README.md

     h1 Building HTML with Pug is easy!
 ```

-:rocket: Next, try adding a footer as an unordered list with three items.
+:rocket: Next, try adding a footer as an unordered list with three items under the main class.
 To do so, use the footer tag, the ul tag, and the li tag.
 ```
 .footer
   ul